- 3 tablespoons sweet butter

 - 2 cups freshly shelled peas (or frozen)

-- Melt one tablespoon of the butter in a saucepan over medium heat.
-Add the bacon and the sweet onions.
-Sweat gently until the onions are nice and soft.
-Add the white wine and the minced garlic.
-Reduce the white wine until almost dry.
-Add the chicken stock, the water and the rosemary.
+Melt the butter in a saucepan over medium heat and add the onions.
+Sweat gently until the onions are soft.
+Add the white wine and the minced garlic, bring to a simmer, and continue to cook until the wine is nearly completely reduced.
+Add the chicken stock, the water and the tarragon or mint.
 Season with salt and pepper and simmer for 20 minutes.
-Add the shelled peas and cook them until tender yet still nice and green.
+Add the shelled peas and cook them until tender yet still nice and green, about 3 minutes.
 In the meantime, prepare an ice bath large enough to hold a stainless steel mixing bowl.

-- Remove the bacon and transfer the peas to a blender, add the remaining two tablespoons of butter, and some of the cooking liquid and blend well.
+Transfer the peas to a blender, add the spinach and some of the cooking liquid and blend well.
 Pour the puree in a saucepan and adjust the thickness of the soup by adding more cooking liquid.
 Reheat gently, simmering for 3 to 5 minutes over low heat.
 Check the thickness and the seasoning again and adjust as necessary.
-Serve with small bread croutons and some flowering peas.
+Garnish with the bacon and pea shoots or flowering herbs.